Nyanyan/Egaroucid/docs/usage/en/index.md

 The idea came from (in Japanese): https://othelloq.com/tweet/quantifing-human-difficulty

 Checking```Human Sense Value``` to enable this function.
 The values are shown in upper-right corner.
+Black letters for black player, white letters for white player.
+When the situation seems to be equal, the value is 50.
 The greater the value is, the better the move is.

 Human Sense Values are calculated as:

 1. Calculate the all recent N moves bifurcation
 2. Calculate the disc difference prediction in each end of bifurcation
 3. Calculate the number of good and bad bifurcations

+##### Graph of Human Sense Values

+Human Sense Values are shown in the graph on the right side of the screen.
+Horizontal axis shows the value of black, and vertical axis shows the values of white.
+If graph goes right, black seems to win.
+If graph goes up, white seems to win.

 #### Umigame's values